Skip to content

 What does MigreLief contain?

 MigreLief Original (age 12-adult) and Children’s MigreLief (age 2-11) contain special, proprietary forms of 3 dietary supplement ingredients — two forms of Magnesium, Riboflavin (Vitamin B2), and Puracol™–a proprietary source of the herb Feverfew.
 MigreLief+M contains the same 3 ingredients as Original MigreLief PLUS Chasteberry extract , L-Theanine, D-Biotin, Pyridoxine Hydrochloride and Chromium Picolinate.
-Fast-acting MigreLief-NOW contains Aflapin Boswellia, Ceravasc™ Ginger, Puracol™ Feverfew and Magnesium.
+As-Needed, MigreLief-NOW contains Aflapin Boswellia, Ceravasc™ Ginger, Puracol™ Feverfew and Magnesium.

 How do I wean off MigreLief?